 Cut the stem off about 1" below the calyx (bulb) of the flower.

-Pierce the flower from the side using 26 gauge florist wire.
+Pierce the flower from the side using florist wire.
 Any heavier and the wire will be hard to bend and will make for a bulky stem.
 Lighter wires are harder to push thru the fresh flower without bending.

 Pierce completely through until the wire ends are approximately the same on both sides.